djeada/Linux-Notes/notes/hardware.md

 - **Mode** indicates the operation mode (Managed means it's a client).
 - **Signal Level** shows the strength of the connection.

-VII. `rfkill` is used to enable or disable wireless devices.
+VIII. `rfkill` is used to enable or disable wireless devices.

 ```bash
 rfkill list